 They unplug your child from technology

 Kids are fast becoming slaves to technology.
 The value of personal communication and interaction has greatly been hampered by technology.
 Children and adults alike would rather post on social media than meet physically.
-Summer camps make it possible for children to unplug from technology such as apps, TVs, social media and the internet in general and interact with other children thus enhancing their social skills.
+They make it possible for children to unplug from technology such as apps, TVs, social media and the internet in general and interact with other children thus enhancing their social skills.

 Summer camps are great when it comes to nurturing a non-competitive environment where the kids are themselves.
 There is always a lot of pressure in school to succeed and the fear of failure in the academics can deflate a child’s confidence.
-Summer camps help in boosting the confidence of the children because they provide an environment where children can try new things without worrying about failing.
+They help in boosting the confidence of the children because they provide an environment where children can try new things without worrying about failing.
 They discover new things, become creating and test themselves.

 Improving friendship and cooperation